awsdocs/amazon-efs-user-guide/doc_source/mount-fs-auto-mount-onreboot.md

-# Mounting Automatically<a name="mount-fs-auto-mount-onreboot"></a>
+# Mounting Your Amazon EFS File System Automatically<a name="mount-fs-auto-mount-onreboot"></a>

-You can use the file `fstab` to automatically mount your Amazon EFS file system whenever the Amazon EC2 instance it is mounted on reboots\.
-There are two ways to set up automatic mounting\.
+You can use `fstab` to automatically mount your Amazon EFS file system using the mount helper whenever the Amazon EC2 instance it is mounted on reboots\.
+For more information on the mount helper, see [EFS Mount Helper](using-amazon-efs-utils.md#efs-mount-helper)\.
+You can set up automatic mounting in two ways\.
 You can update the `/etc/fstab` file in your EC2 instance after you connect to the instance for the first time, or you can configure automatic mounting of your EFS file system when you create your EC2 instance\.

 ## Updating an Existing EC2 Instance to Mount Automatically<a name="mount-fs-auto-mount-update-fstab"></a>

 To automatically remount your Amazon EFS file system directory when the Amazon EC2 instance reboots, you can use the file `fstab`\.
 The file `fstab` contains information about file systems, and the command `mount -a`, which runs during instance startup, mounts the file systems listed in the `fstab` file\.

 **Note**
-Before you can update the /etc/fstab file of your EC2 instance, make sure that you've already created your Amazon EFS file system and that you're connected to your Amazon EC2 instance\.
+Before you can update the /etc/fstab file of your EC2 instance, make sure that you've already created your Amazon EFS file system\.
 For more information, see [Step 2: Create Your Amazon EFS File System](gs-step-two-create-efs-resources.md) in the Amazon EFS Getting Started exercise\.

 **To update the /etc/fstab file in your EC2 instance**